How did Al McMordie become a professional handicapper?

 It’s completely a personal choice.
 Most of our clients purchase plays from many different handicappers.
 But some clients are extremely loyal to one handicapper.
 If there’s a particular handicapper (or two) whose style you favor, and are looking to add another handicapper’s selections, you can always call us for a recommendation.

 With handicapping, there are several different, and equally valid approaches.
-Some handicappers, like ASA and Bryan Leonard, are more fundamental than technical.
+Some handicappers, like ASA and Jack Banks, are more fundamental than technical.
 That is, they evaluate team rosters to try to find advantages in player match-ups.
-And some handicappers, like Larry Ness and Ben Burns, are great because they know so much about the teams (through watching games and/or scouring the local newspapers on the internet) that they have developed an unequaled knowledge for understanding how to break down a game.
+And some handicappers, like Larry Ness and Vegas Writer, are great because they know so much about the teams (through watching games and/or scouring the local newspapers on the internet) that they have developed an unequaled knowledge for understanding how to break down a game.
 And then there are handicappers like Al McMordie, Tom Stryker, Hollywood Sports, Oskeim Sports and Matt Fargo who analyze games from a situational and technical standpoint.

 Professional sports handicappers are experts in the field, just like a corporate attorney would be an expert at contracts, or a physician would be an expert at diagnosing health conditions.
 Most of our clients are successful in their own field, and choose to engage a professional handicapper for one of two reasons (or both).
 The primary reason is that a professional sports handicapper will put his clients in the best position to win.
 Nothing is guaranteed, of course.
 But professional handicappers have the experience, skill set, and access to data to determine whether a particular side has value with respect to the current odds.
 A secondary reason for many clients is the time factor.
 Handicapping (if you do it correctly) is a full-time job.
 Most professional handicappers spend between 40 and 80 hours a week doing research.
 Taken together, there is significant value to using a professional handicapper.